 Abhishek Jain is a young and dynamic filmmaker and the founder of CineMan Productions Ltd. An alumnus of Whistling Woods, Mumbai, Jain has assisted Sanjay Leela Bhansali and Subhash Ghai on Guzaarish, Saawariya and Yuvvraaj.
-His Gujarati language films, Kevi Rite Jaish and Bey Yaar, have both garnered several accolades within and outside the industry.
+His Gujarati language films, Kevi Rite Jaish and Bey Yaar have both garnered several accolades within and outside the industry.
 He is following up with his upcoming project, Wrong Side Raju.

 I must begin by congratulating you on the trailer of your upcoming film, Wrong Side Raju.
 I, for one, thoroughly enjoyed it and am now looking forward to the movie!
-I was researching you and I realised that there is absolutely no information available online about your spouse.
+I was researching you and I realised that there is no information available online about your spouse.
 Is that an indication of the level of privacy you like to maintain?

 It was an arranged marriage.
 The families met, our parents introduced us to each other and we have been happily married for four and a half years now.

-What is ‘love’ to you?
+What is ‘love’ for you?

 Love is something that keeps you moving while being a safe space that allows you to just be.

-What are your individual personalities like and how do you make it work as a married couple?
+What are your personalities like and how do you make it work as a married couple?
 Who is more romantic between the two of you?

 Though we are professionally poles apart, our personalities, tastes and choices are the same.
 We are adventure freaks, foodies, quite understanding towards each other, with zero ego issues.
 That amount of similarity works ideally for us.
 She is the stark opposite of me in many ways and yet we are very similar.
 That keeps us together.

 Related reading: How our differences make our marriage a success

 As far as romance is concerned, she is by far more expressive than I am.
 I am someone who speaks through actions.